plomino/PlominoDoc/docs/features.rst

 return the value of the ``price`` item multiplied by 15.

+If the ``price`` item doesn't exist, ``getItem`` will return ``None``, and the formula will raise an exception.
+The exception is swallowed and the formula returns ``None`` as well.
+If the Plomino database is running in debug mode, the exception will be logged.
+If the ``price`` item contains a string or a truth value instead of a number, you'll also get an exception.
+Plomino needs to be coded defensively!

 ..
 Note::
     a formula does not necessarily need to return a value -- you may just need to make some changes in some documents (for instance if it